RichardBzar/RichardBzar.github.io/essays/A-Change-In-Variable.md

 ## Current Thoughts

 My current thoughts of Javascript haven't really changed much from my intial impressions.
-To me Javascript is a programming language that lathough not as loose as python, it is easier to cpmprehend than Java or C++.
+To me Javascript is a programming language that although not as loose as python, it is easier to copmprehend than Java or C++.
+It is a language that flourishes in the goldilocks zone of programming where a person who wants to develop an application but doesn't want the hassle of being bound by the rigid structure of variable type declaration.